Willie Hoisten - Obituary

 Willie Hoisten

-Newburgh - Willie Hoisten born March 25, 1932 in Brimm Rock, Arkansas.

-Beloved Korean War veteran, retired truck driver, entrepreneur, father, grandfather and uncle, earned his wings on July 5, 2020 at 9:35 pm.
-He had been under the direct care of his youngest son Mayor Torrance Harvey and Tina Harvey for the past two years in Newburgh, New York.
+Willie Hoisten was born March 25, 1932 in Brimm Rock, Arkansas.
+He was the beloved Korean War veteran, retired truck driver, entrepreneur, father, grandfather and uncle, who earned his wings on July 5, 2020 at 9:35 p.m.
+He had been under the direct care of his youngest son, Mayor Torrance Harvey and Tina Harvey for the past two years in Newburgh, New York.

 Willie moved to Poughkeepsie, New York in the 1960s where he became the first African American man to open a beauty shop after graduating from the Madam C.J.
 Walker School of Beauty.
 He opened up multiple grocery stores and hotdog trucks throughout the City of Poughkeepsie.
 He later became known as "Chilly Willie" for his homemade chilli sauce.
 He also invested in a barbeque restaurant and disco record shop as well.